Rheumatoid Arthritis (cont.)

 - The goal of drug treatment is to induce remission or at least eliminate evidence of disease activity.

-- Ongoing (long-term) treatment with combinations of medications may offer the best control of rheumatoid arthritis for the majority of people.
+- Ongoing (long-term) treatment with combinations of medications may offer the best control and prognosis of rheumatoid arthritis for the majority of people.

 - Combinations of these medications do not usually have more severe adverse effects than one medication alone.